druths/xp/README.md

 	pip install flexds

-or install from source by downloadng from github and running
+or install from source by downloading from github and running

 	python setup.py install